Hawker Hurricane: Southeast Asia

 On 5 April 1942, Captain Mitsuo Fuchida of the Imperial Japanese Navy, who led the attack on Pearl Harbor, led a strike against Colombo with 53 Nakajima B5N torpedo bombers and 38 Aichi D3A dive bombers, escorted by 36 Mitsubishi A6M Zero fighters.
 They were opposed by 35 Hurricane I and IIBs of 30 and 258 Squadrons, together with six Fairey Fulmars of 803 and 806 Naval Air Squadrons of the Fleet Air Arm.
 The Hurricanes mainly tried to shoot down the attacking bombers, but were engaged heavily by the escorting Zeros.
 A total of 21 Hurricanes were shot down (although two of these were repairable), together with four Fulmars and six Swordfish of 788 Naval Air Squadron that had been surprised in flight by the raid.
-The RAF claimed 18 Japanese aircraft destroyed, seven probably destroyed and nine damaged, with one aircraft claimed by a Fulmar and five by anti-aircraft fire.
-This compared with actual Japanese losses of one Zero and six D3As, with a further seven D3As, five B5Ns and three Zeros damaged.
+The RAF claimed 18 Japanese aircraft destroyed, seven probably destroyed, and nine damaged, with one aircraft claimed by a Fulmar and five by antiaircraft fire.
+This compared with actual Japanese losses of one Zero and six D3As, with a further seven D3As, five B5Ns, and three Zeros damaged.

 On 9 April 1942, the Japanese task force sent 91 B5Ns escorted by 41 Zeros against Trincomalee port and the nearby China Bay airfield.
 Sixteen Hurricanes opposed the raid, of which eight were lost with a further three damaged.
 They claimed eight Japanese aircraft destroyed with a further four probably destroyed and at least five damaged.
 Actual Japanese losses were three A6Ms and two B5Ns, with a further 10 B5Ns damaged.

 Air battles over Arakan in 1943 represented the last large-scale use of the Hurricane as a pure fighter.
-However, in Burma, several squadrons flew Mk II and Mk IV Hurricanes, in the ground attack role, until the end of the war.
+However, in Burma, several squadrons flew Mk II and Mk IV Hurricanes, in the ground-attack role, until the end of the war.
 Its pilots were occasionally caught up in air combat; for example, on 15 February 1944, Flg Off Jagadish Chandra Verma of No. 6 Squadron, Royal Indian Air Force (RIAF), shot down a Japanese Ki-43 Oscar – the only air-to-air victory for the RIAF during the Second World War.

+Late-war use

-The Hurricane remained in service as a fighter-bomber over the Balkans and at home as well where it was used mainly for second-line tasks and occasionally flown by ace pilots.
+The Hurricane remained in service as a fighter-bomber over the Balkans and at home, as well, where it was used mainly for second-line tasks and occasionally flown by ace pilots.
 For example, in mid-1944, Squadron Leader "Jas" Storrar of No. 1687 Flight RAF, used a Hurricane to courier documents to Allied ground forces in France, during the Normandy invasion.